Skip to main content

 Pineify makes creating indicators super easy

-Here's the thing - normally, if you wanted to use fancy indicators like this on TradingView, you'd either need to know how to code Pine Script (which, let's be honest, most of us don't), or you'd be stuck with whatever basic stuff they give you.
+Normally, if you wanted indicators like this on TradingView, you'd either need to know Pine Script (which most of us don't), or you'd be stuck with whatever basic stuff they give you.

-That's where Pineify comes in.
-It's basically like having a coding-savvy friend do all the hard work for you.
-You just point and click to build whatever indicator you want.
+Pineify handles the hard part.
+You point and click to build whatever indicator you want.

 What I really like about it:

-• Zero coding required: Seriously, you just edit components.
+• Zero coding required: You just edit components.
 It's like building with digital Lego blocks.

-• Unlimited indicators: TradingView usually caps you at 3 indicators, but with Pineify-generated code, you can create as many as you need.
+• Unlimited indicators: TradingView caps you at 3 indicators, but Pineify-generated code lets you create as many as you need.

 • Backtesting built-in: You can see how your setup would've performed historically before risking real money.

-• Professional results: The code it generates is clean and efficient - you won't find buggy, amateur scripts here.
+• Professional results: The code it generates is clean and efficient — I haven't found buggy scripts in the output.

-If you're serious about creating custom indicators but don't want to spend months learning Pine Script, check out Pine Script v6 examples to see what's possible with proper code generation tools.
+If you're serious about creating custom indicators but don't want to spend months learning Pine Script, check out Pine Script v6 examples to see what's possible.

 Step-by-Step: Setting Up Your Heikin Ashi Smoothed Indicator

-Step 1: Access Pineify Head over to Pineify and look for the "Create" button.
-The interface is pretty intuitive - you don't need a computer science degree to figure it out.
+Step 1: Access Pineify Head over to Pineify and click "Create."
+The interface is intuitive — no computer science degree required.

 Step 2: Choose Your Foundation Start a new indicator project.
-You can either start from scratch or grab one of their templates.
-I usually recommend the template route for beginners - it's faster and less prone to errors.
+You can start from scratch or grab one of their templates.
+I recommend the template route for beginners — it's faster and less error-prone.

 Setting up Heikin Ashi in Pineify is pretty straightforward

-Step 4: Add the Smoothing Layer This is where the magic happens.
+Step 4: Add the Smoothing Layer This is where it gets interesting.
 Add a moving average component on top of your Heikin Ashi calculation.
-This creates the "smoothed" effect that makes trends so much clearer.
+That creates the "smoothed" effect.

-Step 5: Generate and Deploy Hit that "Copy Pine Code" button and paste it directly into TradingView's Pine Editor.
+Step 5: Generate and Deploy Hit "Copy Pine Code" and paste it into TradingView's Pine Editor.
 The code is clean, well-commented, and ready to use.

 Your finished Heikin Ashi Smoothed indicator